-13-4.3 Installation of the Glass.
+13-4.3 Installation of the Glazing Material.

-- 13-4.3.1 The clearance between the edges of the glass and the metal framing shall not exceed \% in.
-(3.18 mm). - 13-4.3.2 Wire clips, glazing angle clips, continuous glazing channels or continuous glazing angles shall be used to retain the glass.
+- 13-4.3.1 The clearance between the edges of the glazing material and the frame shall not exceed $\frac{1}{8}$ in.
+(3.18 mm). - 13-4.3.2 Wire clips, glazing angle clips, continuous glazing channels, or continuous glazing angles shall be used to retain the glazing material.
 When wire clips or glazing angle clips are used for glazing the window, one wire clip or glazing angle clip shall be installed in each mounting hole.
-When continuous glazing angles or channels are used, a screw or screw and nut shall be installed in each mounting hole. - 13-4.3.3 The glass shall be well imbedded in putty and all exposed joints between the metal and the glass shall be struck and pointed. - 13-5 Closing Devices.
+When continuous glazing angles or channels are used, a screw or screw and nut shall be installed in each mounting hole. - 13-4.3.3 Wire glass shall be well imbedded in putty, and all exposed joints between the frame and the glass shall be struck and pointed.
+Other glazing materials shall be installed in accordance with their individual listing. - 13-5 Closing Devices.
 All fire windows shall be of a fixed type or shall be automatic closing.
 The automatic closing device may be an integral part of the assembly or a separate system, such as weights suspended by ropes, wire cables, or chains over pulleys, so arranged that operation of the automatic fire detector will permit the ventilator to close.